DATA-606-2023-FALL-TUESDAY/Edara_Manimadhuri/proposal.md

 - What is it about?

-  To analyze the content of the reviews and perform tasks like text classification, topic modeling, or sentiment analysis and extract valuable insights into consumer preferences, product quality, and reviewer behavior
+  To analyze the content of the reviews and perform tasks like text classification, topic modeling, sentiment analysis and extract valuable insights into consumer preferences, product quality, and reviewer behavior

 - Why does it matter?

-  Text analysis of Amazon grocery product reviews has significance since it can provide businesses, consumers, and the food industry with valuable insights by identifying trends and patterns in Amazon Fresh food product reviews.
+  Text analysis of Amazon grocery product reviews has significance since it can provide businesses, consumers, and the food industry with valuable insights by identifying trends and patterns in Amazon food product reviews.

 - What are your research questions?